 Non-U.S. markets may not be as developed or efficient as, and may be more volatile than, those in the U.S. While the volume of shares traded on non-U.S. markets generally have been growing, such markets usually have substantially less volume than U.S. markets.
 Therefore, a Fund's investments in non-U.S. securities may be less liquid and subject to more rapid and erratic price movements than comparable securities trading in the U.S. For example, non-U.S. equity securities may trade at price/earnings multiples higher than comparable U.S. securities and such levels may not be sustainable.
 There may be less government supervision and regulation of foreign stock exchanges, brokers, banks and listed companies abroad than in the U.S. Moreover, settlement practices for transactions in foreign markets may differ from those in U.S. markets.
 Such differences may include delays beyond periods customary in the U.S. and practices, such as delivery of securities prior to receipt of payment, that increase the likelihood of a failed settlement, which can result in losses to a Fund.
 Foreign exchanges may be open on days when a Fund does not price its shares, thus, the value of the securities in a Fund's portfolio may change on days when shareholders will not be able to purchase or sell a Fund's shares.
 Conversely, Fund shares may trade on days when foreign exchanges are closed.
 Each of these factors can make investments in a Fund more volatile and potentially less liquid than other types of investments.
-In addition, a Fund may change its creation or redemption procedures without notice in connection with restrictions on the transfer of securities.
-For more information on creation and redemption procedures, see "Creation and Redemption of Creation Units" herein.
+In addition, a Fund may change its creation or redemption procedures, see "Creation and Redemption of Creation Units" herein.